ICTU/quality-time/docs/src/usage.md

 #### Adding sources

 To add a source to a metric, expand the metric in the metric table and then click the "Sources" tab.
-In the "Sources" tab, click the "Add source" button.
-This adds one of the sources that can support the metric type.
+In the "Sources" tab, click the "Add source" button and select a source type.
+Only sources that can support the metric type are listed.
 See the overview of [supported metrics and sources](metrics_and_sources.md) for the list of supported source types.

 ```{image} screenshots/adding_source.png
 :alt: Screenshot of buttons to add, copy, and move sources